 You will either have a horizontal ground array installed, or boreholes can be dug for a vertical installation.
 The choice will depend on the space available and your ground conditions.

 Heat pumps are all about efficiency — efficient use of energy and operating an efficient heating system.
 Heat pumps run on electricity and that will always be an expensive form of energy.
-System efficiency therefore starts with minimising the amount of heat required and the amount of electricity needed.

 A well-insulated house will need a smaller heat pump, a smaller ground array (or fewer boreholes) and less electricity, reducing capital and running costs.